 These fibers are used in explosive activities like hitting and base running and fatigue more quickly than slow twitch fibers.
 They tire easily and are not able to utilize oxygen the same way as slow twitch muscle fibers.
 For this reason they are the sole work horses for anaerobic alactic activity such as throwing, fielding, hitting and base running.

 Activities that are lasting more than 2 minutes will use a combination of slow and fast twitch muscle fibers.
-Lactic acid build up is the result of higher intensity endurance activities such as the 400 meter sprint and the all out efforts in hockey.
-In softball the build up of lactic acid is mostly non existent except for perhaps the most untrained athlete or running out a triple or in the field home run.
+Lactic acid build up is the result of higher intensity endurance activities such as the 400 meter sprint and the all out efforts in a sport like hockey.
+In softball the buildup of lactic acid is mostly non existent except for perhaps the most untrained athlete or running out a triple or in the field home run.

 Training should include both types of muscle fibers to maximize the total output potential of our muscles.